run-llama/llama_index/docs/guides/usage_pattern.md

 documents = [Document(t) for t in text_list]
 ```

-## 2. Parse the Documents into Nodes

-The next step is to parse these Document objects into Node objects.
-Nodes represent "chunks" of source Documents,
-whether that is a text chunk, an image, or more.
-They also contain metadata and relationship information
-with other nodes and index structures.

-Nodes are a first-class citizen in LlamaIndex.
-You can choose to define Nodes directly or "parse" source Documents into
-Nodes through our `NodeParser` classes.

 ## 2. Index Construction

 We can now build an index over these Document objects.
 The simplest is to load in the Document objects during index initialization.